RyothJT/fpga_sobel/README.md

 # Goals

-- Fix alignment issue on straight lines (somehow warped)?
+- Reduce variables
+- Rewrite RX and TX modules in SystemVerilog style as proper Mealy machines
+- Rewrite indexing syntax to be human readable, currently names are misleading
+- Reduce WNS signficantly by pipelining more operations, make more explicit
+- Split DATA into separate segments to appropriately module the three parts of convolution
 - Support for images up to an arbitrarily size, assuming one side is less than 4096 pixels.
 (Currently only works with 1024 pixels due to BRAM structure)
-- Rewrite indexing syntax to be human readable, currently names are misleading
-- Reduce WNS signficantly by pipelining more operations
-- Reduce variables
-- Rewrite RX and TX modules in SystemVerilog style as proper Mealy machines
 - Support for other 3x3 convolutions
 - Easy setup for Vivado
 - Testing using communication method other than UART

-- Get rid of number_bytes_to_send in order to not use DSP slice (currently used for ending condition and troubleshooting)
+- ~~Get rid of number_bytes_to_send in order to not use DSP slice (currently used for ending condition and troubleshooting)~~
-- Split DATA into separate segments to appropriately module the three parts of convolution
-- More explicit pipelining
+- ~~Fix alignment issue on straight lines (somehow warped)?~~ Fixed by setting baud rate to a multiple of 112000 (may vary by computer)